Tracking Trump’s criminal charges and lawsuits - and where they stand

 And those cases are just the beginning, Mr Trump is also implicated in a host of other legal battles.

-In January, a case goes to trial in a suit accusing Mr Trump and his eldest children of promoting a multi-level marketing scam called “The Celebrity Apprentice.”
+In January, a case went to trial in a suit accusing Mr Trump and his eldest children of promoting a multi-level marketing scam called “The Celebrity Apprentice.”

 This March, the Justice Department argued in federal appeals court that Mr Trump isn’t immune from a lawsuit by members of Congress and US Capitol Police officers accusing him of inciting the January 6 riots.